isaacnmm/pestpolicy-hugo2XX/content/posts/prevent-paint-overspray/index.md

 ###  Step 2: Set Proper Spray Pressure

-Set the spray painter at the right pressure (40 to 50 psi) and pre
-- test on the surface under paint application.
+Set the spray painter at the right pressure (40 to 50 psi) and pre-test on the surface under paint application.
 When beginning, the spray pressure should be low (for minimal atomization), while the flow rate should be regulated gently.
 Further, increase the spray pressure smoothly up to a maximum of 60 psi or otherwise advise by the manufacturer to attain excellent paint atomization.

 Very high spray pressure is difficult to manage and hence leads to uneven paint layer or overspray.